Bakary Koné

-Bakary Koné ([bakaʁi kɔne], born 27 April 1988) is a Burkinabé former professional footballer who played as a centre back.
+Bakary Koné ([bakaʁi kɔne], born 27 April 1988) is a Burkinabé former professional footballer who played as a centre-back.

 Club career

 Early career

-Koné played on youth side for CFTPK Abidjan and joined in 2004 to Etoile Filante where he began his professional career in 2005.
+Koné played on youth side for CFTPK Abidjan and joined in 2004 to ÉF Ouagadougou where he began his professional career in 2005.

 Guingamp

-In July 2006 Koné signed for En Avant de Guingamp.
+In July 2006 Koné signed for Guingamp.
 He played his first game for Guingamp on 11 May 2007 against Tours FC in the Ligue 2.
 Whilst at Guingamp, then in Ligue 2, Koné played in the 2009 Coupe de France Final in which they beat Rennes.
 After making 112 appearances for the club from five seasons, he was signed by Lyon in 2011.

 Lyon

-Koné joined Olympique Lyonnais on 11 August 2011 and signed a five-year deal for 3.8 million euro transfer fee.
+Koné joined Lyon on 11 August 2011 and signed a five-year deal for a €3.8 million transfer fee.
 He scored his first goal with Lyon in the UEFA Champions League play-offs against Rubin Kazan on 24 August 2011.
-He scored his second goal, again in the Champions League in group stage against Dinamo Zagreb on 27 September of the same year.
+He scored his second goal, again in the Champions League in the group stage against Dinamo Zagreb on 27 September of the same year.
 During his five years at Lyon, he made 89 appearances for the club and also scored 9 goals.
 He left the club in 2016 after his regular contract ran out.

-Malaga CF
+Malaga

-On 27 June 2016, Koné signed a three-year deal with La Liga side Málaga CF. On 26 August 2017, he moved to Ligue 1 side RC Strasbourg on a season-long loan.
+On 27 June 2016, Koné signed a three-year deal with La Liga side Málaga.
+On 26 August 2017, he moved to Ligue 1 side RC Strasbourg on a season-long loan.
 On 28 July 2018, Koné terminated his contract with Málaga.

-MKE Ankaragücü
+Ankaragücü

-Koné joined Turkish club MKE Ankaragücü during the August transfer window.
+Koné joined Turkish club Ankaragücü during the August transfer window.
 He spent one season in Turkey and made 14 appearances for the club.

 Arsenal Tula

-On 28 January 2019, he signed a 1.5-year contract with the Russian Premier League club Arsenal Tula.
+On 28 January 2019, Koné signed a 1.5-year contract with the Russian Premier League club Arsenal Tula.
 On 2 December 2019, he was removed by Arsenal from their league registration list after only appearing in one league game in 2019.

-Kerala Blasters FC
+Kerala Blasters

-On 21 October 2020, Indian Super League club Kerala Blasters FC announced the signing of Bakary on a season long contract.
+On 21 October 2020, Indian Super League club Kerala Blasters FC announced the signing of Koné on a season-long contract.
 He is the second Burkinabe to sign for an Indian Super League club.
-He made his debut for the Blasters against ATK-Mohun Bagan on 20 November 2020 which ended 1-0 in favour of ATK- Mohun Bagan.
+He made his debut for the Blasters against Mohun Bagan on 20 November 2020 which ended in a 1–0 loss.
 On 11 June 2021, it was announced that Bakary along with five other players has left the club.